learnpixelart/pixelart.howto/README.md

 A collection of awesome ActiveRecord goodies, libraries, tools, extensions, guides, etc.

-Note: :congratulations: stands Gem of the Week in the [Gem of the Week Series @ Planet Ruby](http://planetruby.github.io/gems), :gem: stands for the RubyGems page and :octocat: for the GitHub page.
+Note: :congratulations: stands for the Gem of the Week article in the [Gem of the Week Series @ Planet Ruby](http://planetruby.github.io/gems), :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ---